lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

     With *run 0*, the simulation will run for 0 step, enough for creating the system and saving the final state.

+..  container:: justify

     The *write_data* finally creates a file named *system.data* containing all the information required to restart the simulation from the final configuration generated by this input file.

+..  container:: justify

     The *write_dump* command print the final
-    positions of the atoms, and can be used with VMD or ovito to visualize the system.
+    positions of the atoms, and can be opened with VMD to visualize the system.

+..  container:: justify

-    This input script is ready to be ran with LAMMPS.
-When the run is over, open the log file and make sure that atoms have been created (look for lines like 'Created 3648 atoms'), or just look at the dump file with VMD:
+    Run the *input.lammps* file using LAMMPS.
+From the *log* file, make sure that atoms have been created (look for lines like 'Created 3648 atoms'), or just look at the dump file with VMD:

 .. figure:: ../figures/level2/nanosheared-electrolyte/systemcreation-light.png